OpenChemistry/avogadrolibs/docs/scripts/generators.rst

 ---------

 Debugging may be enabled by defining AVO_QM_INPUT_DEBUG in the process's environment.
-This will cause the <tt>--debug</tt> option to be passed in all calls to generator scripts, and will print extra information to the qDebug() stream from within avogadro.
+This will cause the ``--debug`` option to be passed in all calls to generator scripts, and will print extra information to the qDebug() stream from within avogadro.
 The script is free to handle the debug flag as the author wishes.